Encyclopaedia

 Water Quality: Very hard water, pH 8-9 (alkalinity).
 Sand hygiene is the biggest challenge (nitrates and hydrogen sulfide).
 Strong oxygenation.

-Aquarium Reproduction: Maternal mouthbrooders.
+Aquarium Breeding: Maternal mouthbrooders.
 The male digs a huge nest (crater or dome), dances frantically, and the consenting female lays and swallows the eggs.
 She will spit out ready fry after 3 weeks in sheltered areas.

 Risks and Diseases: Terrible risk of fatal trauma against the glass: if frightened when the lights are turned on, they explode in blind flights (crashing or flaying themselves).
 Leaving a nocturnal moonlight reduces the incidence of the problem.